Clean Room Manufacturing – The Lowdown

 What is a Moulding Cleanroom?

-A moulding Cleanroom is used specifically to produce the different types of plastics components that are required to manufacture product.
+A moulding Cleanroom is used specifically to produce the different types of plastics components that are required to manufacture products.
 It operates in line with the same principles of any other Cleanroom by eliminating the possibility of contamination and minimising particles in the air – the process is very efficient and specialised.
+(It is for this similar reason also that many industries such as the medical field, now use antimicrobial plastics in their products)

 The medical, pharmaceutical, aerospace, military, and biotech industries often need a cleanroom to manufacture some of their parts through moulding.